(Revised January 2014)

 This is a plan written by your doctor or a medical team that establishes your need for care, describes the kind of care you need and the frequency of the required services.
 The Plan of Care is a familiar document to your doctor, hospital discharge planners, home health agencies and other health care providers who know about long-term care services.
 Many policies also require that the Plan of Care be updated periodically to reflect any change in your need for care.

 The elimination period (sometimes called a "Waiting Period" or "Deductible Period") is the period of time you must wait after you qualify for care and are eligible to receive benefits before the company will begin paying or reimbursing you for your covered care.
 You choose the length of the Elimination Period when you buy the policy.
 The most common options are 0 days, 30 days, 90 days or 100 days.
 Some policies only make you meet the Elimination Period once during the life of the policy; others apply it again after you have gone for a certain period of time without needing care.
 In some situations the elimination period will be satisfied by a day of either in-home care or institutional care.
-The premiums are usually more for short elimination periods and less for longer ones.
+The premiums are usually higher for short elimination periods and lower for longer ones.
 Be sure to ask your long term care insurance agent to explain these very important differences.

 During the elimination or deductible period, you will be responsible for paying the full cost of your care.
 The claims process (or payment process) for covered costs begins once the elimination or deductible period is satisfied or on the first day if you select a zero day elimination period.